Migrate to Warp from Windows Terminal Warp on Windows covers everything you use Windows Terminal for today, including profiles, PowerShell, color schemes, and keybindings, with Agent Mode and blocks on top. This page walks through the migration. ## What Warp can help transfer Warp doesn't have a one

 - Copy the color values from the scheme you use in your

-settings.json. - Open Settings > Appearance > Themes in Warp and either pick a preset that matches or create a custom theme.
+settings.json. - In the Warp app, open Settings > Appearance > Themes, then choose a preset that matches or create a custom theme.

 Keybindings

 Section titled “Keybindings”Warp’s default keyboard shortcuts cover most Windows Terminal bindings.
-For custom bindings from settings.json’s actions array, add them in Settings > Keyboard shortcuts.
+For custom bindings from settings.json’s actions array, add them in Settings > Keyboard shortcuts in the Warp app.

 Prompt

 Section titled “Prompt”If you use oh-my-posh or a custom PowerShell prompt, it continues to work in Warp.
-To choose between Warp’s native prompt and your existing shell prompt, go to Settings > Appearance > Prompt.
+To choose between Warp’s native prompt and your existing shell prompt, open Settings > Appearance > Prompt in the Warp app.
 See prompt.

 Warp-native equivalents